Cannabis in Spain: Contemporary Spain

-Cannabis in Spain is decriminalized for personal cultivation and use, and other purposes other than sale or trade.
+The use of cannabis products is decriminalized for personal cultivation and use, and other purposes other than sale or trade.
 It's illegal for trade or commercial purposes.
 Using the legal grey areas in Spanish legislation, cannabis clubs are a popular way for enthusiasts to obtain and use cannabis as a technically-legal private collective.
 In private places, consumption and possession of reasonable amounts (up to 100 g) is legal.